Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Loss of spatial coherence induced by two-mode squeezed PGWs

+In App.~\ref{app:D} we compute the integration over $\phi'$ in Eq.~(\ref{4.27}).
+Eventually, the expression of the visibility in Eq.~(\ref{4.27}) is obtained as follows:

-Consequently, Eq.~(\ref{4.39}) suggests that in the presence of PGWs, the visibility is modulated by damping factors that can completely suppress the interference pattern.
-The incoherence effect depends on the interaction time $t$, as well as the distance of the source to the Earth $L$.
-In addition, the length-scale $\xi^{\text{ts}}(L,t)$ depends also on the squeezing parameters $(r_K,\phi_K)$, which on their own depend on the inflationary parameters such as tensor-to-scalar ratio.
-Thus, the order of magnitude of the incoherence depends crucially on the level of generated PGWs during inflation.
-On the other hand, successful measurement of spatial correlations of most distant sources can be convincing evidence that spatial correlations have survived during their journey to the Earth.
-In the following, we describe how very long baseline interferometry can help us constrain the underlying PGWs background.
+In the above equation, we have defined $\nu = k\, d\, \theta/2$, where $d$ shows the distance between two detectors and $\theta$ stands for the angular diameter of the source.
+Moreover, $J_{n}(u)$ stands for the Bessel function of the first kind.
+Eq.~(\ref{4.28}) explicitly shows the \textit{blurring} of the visibility induced by PGWs that could completely suppress the interference pattern.
+The incoherence effect depends on the interaction time $t$, as well as the distance of the source to the Earth $R$.
+On top of that, the length scale $\xi_{\text{ts}}(R,t)$ depends on the squeezing parameters $(r_K,\phi_K)$, which on their own depend on the inflationary parameters such as the tensor-to-scalar ratio.
+Thus, the order of magnitude of the incoherence crucially depends on the level of generated PGWs during inflation.
+On the other hand, successful measurement of spatial correlations of most distant sources is convincing evidence that spatial correlations have survived during their journey to the Earth.
+In the following, we describe the very long baseline interferometry measurements of the angular diameter $\theta$ and its implications on the level of incoherence induced by the underlying PGWs background.